Shishunala Sharif: Birth and early life

-Santa Shishunala Sharifa was born on 7 March 1819 in Shishuvinahala, a village in Shigganvi (now Shiggaon) taluk (in Haveri district), Karnataka.
+Santa Shishunala Sharif was born as Mahammad Sharif on 7 March 1819 in Shishuvinahala, a village in Shigganvi (now Shiggaon) taluk (in Haveri district), Karnataka.

-He was the son of an Imam Saheb, who was a disciple of Hajaresha Qadri, whose dream was to unite Hinduism and Islam.
-Hajaresha Qadri used to give “Linga Deeksha”, or initiation by tying a linga around the neck of a disciple, as per the Lingayat tradition.
+He was the son of Imam Saheb, who was a disciple of Hajaresha Qadri, whose dream was to unite Hinduism and Islam.
+Hajaresha Qadri used to give "Linga Deeksha", or initiation by tying a linga around the neck of a disciple, as per the Lingayat tradition.
 His father used to teach him Ramayana, Mahabharata, and even the teachings of Allama Prabhu.
-Legend has it that Shishunala Sharifa was conceived with the blessings of Basavanna.
+Legend has it that Shishunala Sharif was conceived with the blessings of Basavanna.

-Even when Sharifa was a boy, He was taught the tenets of both religions.
-In his birthplace Shishuvinahala, even today, both Hindus and Muslims revere him as a saint at the same temple.
+When Sharif was a boy, he was taught the tenets of both religions.
+In his birthplace Shishuvinahala, both Hindus and Muslims revere him as a saint at the same temple.

 Meeting Govinda Bhatta

 Govinda Bhatta, a Brahmin, was famous in the region as an unconventional Master.
 He cared little for caste or religion, and spent more time with anyone who invited him, and ate anywhere he felt like eating.
-Other Brahmins could not stomach his way of life.

-One day, Govinda Bhatta came to Shishuvinahala, and Sharifa's father found Him seated under a tree.
-He asked Him to accept His son as disciple.
-In front of the father, Govinda Bhatta called the young boy and said, “Hey Sharifa, who is your father?”
-The villagers laughed, but were shocked when the boy brashly said, “What kind of question are you asking?
-Your father and mine are the same!”.
-Govinda Bhatta laughed, patted the boy on the back and said, “Excellent, Sharifa!
+One day, Govinda Bhatta came to Shishuvinahala, and Sharif's father found him seated under a tree.
+He asked him to accept his son as disciple.
+In front of the father, Govinda Bhatta called the young boy and said, "Sharif, who is your father?"
+The villagers laughed, but were shocked when the boy brashly said, "What kind of question are you asking?
+Your father and mine are the same!".
+Govinda Bhatta laughed, patted the boy on the back and said, "Excellent, Sharif!
 The land is fertile, the seed will sprout well.
 O Imam, leave Him to my care!
-From today, He is my son!”
+From today, He is my son!"

-Sharifa followed Govinda Bhatta back to His village.
+Sharif followed Govinda Bhatta back to his village.
 The boy was found to be curious about matters beyond logic and the world, and about the secrets of creation.
 These qualities were nurtured by Govinda Bhatta.
 Society was surprised by their closeness.
-In the eyes of Muslims, the Master was a Kaafir (infidel) and for Brahmins, the boy was a Mleccha(outsider).
+In the eyes of Muslims, the boy was a Kaafir (infidel) and for Hindus, the Master was a Mleccha (outsider).

 Thread Ceremony

 One day, Govinda Bhatta was seated with some Brahmins at the village crossroad.
-Just then, Sharifa comes by.
-The Master calls Him to sit, and the two sit very closely.
-The others were offended, and say, “Does that Muslim look like a Brahmin to you?
-You have no sense of cleanliness or social status!”
-Bhatta laughs, saying, “Just because you are born a Brahmin, do you think you’ll become one?
-None of you is a greater Brahmin than this boy!”.
-He takes off His sacred thread puts it around Sharifa, embracing Him tightly.
-Sharifa, overcome with feeling, prostrates himself at the Master's feet.
-The Brahmins were highly offended.
+Just then, Sharif comes by.
+The Master calls him to sit, and the two sit very closely.
+The others were offended, and say, "Does that Muslim look like a Brahmin to you?
+You have no sense of cleanliness or social status!"
+Bhatta laughs, saying, "Just because you are born a Brahmin, do you think you’ll become one?
+None of you is a greater Brahmin than this boy!".
+He takes off his sacred thread puts it around Sharif, embracing him tightly.
+Sharif, overcome with feeling, prostrates himself at the Master's feet (Hakida janivarava sadhgurunatha).